Rabbi Alex Salzberg

 Rabbi Salzberg is married to Clara Salzberg, and they are the parents of Eliza, Nathaniel and Matan.
 Rabbi Salzberg is passionate about Jewish food, which finds expression in the bread that he bakes, and his ongoing study to become a shokhet.

-If you'd like to email Rabbi Salzberg please click HERE.
+If you would like to email Rabbi Salzberg, please click HERE.